csommerl/js120/lesson3/lesson3_notes.md

 - The class's name is not followed by parentheses.
 - The `constructor` method is used to create the properties of the instance, based on the arguments passed to it.
-- Methods are written using concise method syntax (or by using function expressions).
+- Instance methods are written using concise method syntax (or by using function expressions).
+  - When the `static` keyword is *not* used, there is a difference between using full and concise method syntax.
+Full method syntax creates the method within every instance, whereas concise method syntax creates it only within the function prototype.
 - No commas or semi-colons are used between the properties of the class.
 - The `new` keyword must be used to call a constructor defined by `class`; otherwise, a `TypeError` is raised.
+- Static methods are created using the `static` keyword.

 ### Class Expressions